 Originally from Denver, she has many years of experience in health behavior change and wellness coaching.
-She values living an active lifestyle, as well as her close network of family and friends, as well as moving her body in ways that feel good.
-She loves spending time with her growing family (which includes her husband, 18 month old and new baby).
+She deeply values her close community of family and friends, as well as moving her body in ways that feel good.
+She loves spending time with her partner and three kiddos, Lucy, Jack and Jordan.

 Sage Hall, room 100C